Either CIFS (used primarily by Windows and most Macs) or NFSv4 storage (used primarily by Linux and some Macs) is available.

 Both options have snapshots enabled which allows you to retrieve accidentally deleted files for up to 56 days (8 weeks).

 Users can leverage either all of one type of storage, or some of each if needed.
-This storage offering is designed to complement M+Google and M+Box.
-Where those two solutions are meant for lower-volumes of data, this offering is meant for big data that those services simply cannot accommodate.
+This storage offering is designed to complement Google at U-M and Box at U-M. Where those two solutions are meant for lower-volumes of data, this offering is meant for big data that those services simply cannot accommodate.
 To request storage, simply complete the form available here.